Ways to find an internship

 Courses are given by the Career Center’s internships coordinator for students in all departments.
 The program comprises five separate courses concerning the following themes:

-Each course lasts approximately 1.75 hours (105 minutes) and will be scheduled during midday breaks or in the evening, separately in French and in English.
+Each course lasts approximately 1.75 – 2 hours and will be scheduled separately in French and in English.
 Advanced registration on the site bookwhen.com/stages is required.

 Work authorization linked to student permits for foreign students